Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 The Instruction Essay An Introduction to Teaching Challenges, Bloom's Taxonomy and Levels of Understanding; Teaching Mathematics Right the First Time: Learning for Understanding; and Addressing the Needs of Students with Math Difficulties

-Instruction resources here are grouped into sections:
+Instruction Resources Instruction resources on this page are grouped into sections:

 Hook your students on The Beauty in Numbers in Math Wonders to Inspire Teachers and Students by Alfred S. Posamentier (2003), an ASCD publication.
 Chapter 1, available online, is an amazing discussion of some surprising number patterns, power relationships, beautiful number relationships, strange equalities, perfect numbers, friendly numbers (Yes, there is a definition of friendly numbers), palindromic numbers (e.g., 12321), number associations with geometric figures, Fibonacci numbers (i.e., 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89,...) and more.
 As examples: